msmapricot/erefdoc/docs/implementation.md

       Letter for Selected Client

 button at the bottom of AgencyClients.cshtml is clicked.
 Tracing what happens is left as an exercise to the reader.

+## Visits
+In most cases a client will visit an agency once and only once.
+But there will be times when a client will pay a return visit to an ageny for help with additional services.
+For this reason there is a one-to-many relationship between the **Clients** table and the **Visits** table.
+The Client_Id field of the **Visits** table is a foreign key defined by the Id field of table **Clients**.

+The first time a client visits an agency, a record corresponding to this visit is created in the **Visits** table.
+This happens by the call to method
+AddClientVisit in method GetClientVisits of the DataManager.
+The parameter nowServing of this method will be set to the Id of the client being served.

+Method AddClientVisit returns a Visit entity which has its Id field set (as a side effect) to the index of the visit which has been inserted into the
+**Visits** table.
+A [comment](https://stackoverflow.com/questions/5212751/how-can-i-get-id-of-inserted-entity-in-entity-framework) appears at this point in the code to highlight this side effect.
+When method AddClientVisit returns control to method GetClientVisits, the visit entity it returns has its Id property copied to a VisitViewModel object, vvm, being constructed:

+    vvm.Id = visit.Id

+The same [comment](https://stackoverflow.com/questions/5212751/how-can-i-get-id-of-inserted-entity-in-entity-framework) is repeated at this point in method GetClientVisits.

+Without the setting to the VisitViewModel made above, a visit being selected from the table on Visits.cshtml would passs 0 as the value of nowVisiting when the visit's row is selected:

+    onSelectRow: function (nowVisiting)

+With the setting to the VisitViewModel made above, the Id of the selected row will be passed as the value of nowVisiting which will ultimately point back to the identity of the client being served and will allow the Supporting Documents subgrid on Visits.cshtml to be populated.

 ## Referral Letters
 The referral letter for a client is generated from data collected in the **Clients** and **Visits** tables.
 (See the database tab.)
 Each client is